Zowon/Formal-Methods-Coq-promela-using-spin/README.md

 ## Promela and SPIN

 ### Description
-The `Promela` folder contains models written in Promela for concurrent systems.
+The `Promela` ("Assignment 4 ") folder contains models written in Promela for concurrent systems.
 These models are verified using the SPIN model checker.

 ### Running SPIN